alpha-i/oracle-cromulon-python/docs/configuration_options.md

 ```

 ## `live_clock_configuration`
 This section is used to define the details about the live clock.
+This section is only used in the `live` mode.
+No need to change these options in other modes.

 | key | description |
 | --- | --- |